caleb-cox/commando-hacker-witch/README.md

 This work is based on Warrior, Rogue & Mage (found at http://www.stargazergames.eu/), created by Michael Wolf, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).

 ## What is Commando, Hacker & Witch?
-CH&W is a simple, lightweight role playing game that allows a group of players and a game master (GM) to experience epic adventures in a retro-cyberpunk world of hackers, machine guns, and (inexplicably) magic.
+CH&W is a simple, lightweight role playing game that allows a group of players and a game master (GM) to experience epic adventures in a retro-cyberpunk world of hackers, ninjas, mercenaries, and (for some reason) magic.

 Although CH&W uses the three archetypal roles of classic role playing games in its title, it doesn’t make use of classes.
 Players can freely create characters as they see fit without having to press them into the tight corset of character classes.
 Commando, Hacker and Witch are actually the characters’ basic attributes, which measure their capabilities in combat, stealth and academics respectively.